Bitbucket Cloud Repository Configuration Fails in Bamboo with API Tokens

 Migrate the existing repositories

-After upgrading to the above mentioned Bamboo version or a later, you can migrate your existing repositories by following the steps below.
-This will help you prevent any issues after June 9, 2026, when App Passwords are no longer supported.
+After upgrading to the above-mentioned Bamboo version or a later one, you can migrate your existing repositories by following the steps in the knowledge base article below.
+This will help you prevent any issues after July 28, 2026, when App Passwords are no longer supported.

 Option 2: Use GIT repository type